 XBRL and the Digital Future model

 As an open source technology, XBRL is a good fit for Digital Future, because it isn’t constrained to a single supplier.
-The standard is also well established, with many examples of large-scale implementation across the world (including tax ecosystems in the UK, Middle East, and now the USA); XBRL provides a proven framework for creating simple, cost-effective solutions, without needing to “reinvent the wheel” or develop brand new technologies.
+The standard is also well established, with many examples of large-scale implementation across the world (including tax ecosystems in the UK, Middle East, and now the USA); XBRL provides a proven framework for creating simple, cost-effective solutions, without needing to “reinvent the wheel” or develop brand-new technologies.

 As IFRS’s Rita Ogun-Clijmans noted during the discussion, “XBRL should focus on where it fits best into the Digital Future Reporting model” – CoreFiling agrees, as the strength of XBRL lies in its inherent auditability, data provenance, and versatility; XBRL can be linked with other reporting media to assist compatibility.